paavanaadi-consulting/agentic-ai-customer-support/docs/README.md

-# Documentation for Genetic AI Customer Support System
+# Documentation for Agentic AI Customer Support System

 This folder contains documentation and guides for the project.